 Stagliano’s academic work is done where the distinctions between theory and practice, creative and conceptual become blurred.
 His theory-practice is enacted through several overlapping forms, including his research-based creative work in film, video, and other media.

-As director of NMSU’s Design Center, he heads a site for digitally-created hybrid works that cut across the arts and humanities.
-Like other humanities Making Labs, Digital Humanities Labs, and Media Labs, the Design Center’s mission is to foster transdisciplinary creative-conceptual projects that make conceptual and inventive interventions into the worlds they engage.
+As director of NMSU’s Creative Research Center, he heads a site for digitally-created hybrid works that cut across the arts and humanities.
+The CRC’s mission is to foster transdisciplinary creative and aesthetic inquiry into the conditions of life in contemporary mediated culture.